OpenDigitalCC/hps-system/DOCUMENTATION/190-HPS-Design/hps-network-topology.md

 - No switch stacking or MC-LAG required
 - Traffic distributed per-flow between switches

 **Important**: Each bond operates independently with standard LACP on each switch.
-This is the base Stage 4 configuration and works with any LACP-capable managed switches.
+This is the base Profile 4 configuration and works with any LACP-capable managed switches.

 ---

-### Optional Enhancement: MC-LAG for Stage 2+
+### Optional Enhancement: MC-LAG for Profile 2+

-**MC-LAG (Multi-Chassis Link Aggregation)** is an **optional enhancement** available for Stage 2, 3, or 4 when using advanced switches that support this feature.
+**MC-LAG (Multi-Chassis Link Aggregation)** is an **optional enhancement** available for Profile 2, 3, or 4 when using advanced switches that support this feature.

 MC-LAG allows two independent switches to coordinate and appear as a single logical switch for LACP purposes.
 This provides: